rapidsai/cudf/docs/cudf/source/user_guide/pandas-comparison.md

 In Pandas, `join` (or `merge`), `value_counts` and `groupby` operations provide certain guarantees about the order of rows in the result returned.
-In a Pandas `join`, the order of join keys are either preserved or sorted lexicographically by default.  `groupby` sorts the group keys, and preserves the order of rows within each group.
+In a Pandas `join`, the order of join keys is (depending on the particular style of join being performed) either preserved or sorted lexicographically by default.
+`groupby` sorts the group keys, and preserves the order of rows within each group.
 In some cases, disabling this option in Pandas can yield better performance.

 By contrast, cuDF's default behavior is to return rows in a non-deterministic order to maximize performance.
 Compare the results